vuejs/docs/src/guide/essentials/list.md

 })
 ```

 Notice how the `v-for` value matches the function signature of the `forEach` callback.
-In fact, you can use destrcuturing on the `v-for` item alias similar to destrucutring function arguments:
+In fact, you can use destructuring on the `v-for` item alias similar to destructuring function arguments:

 ```vue-html
 <li v-for="{ message } in items">